bjks/gfp_gaussian_process/README.md

 - `outdir` overwrites default output directory, which is (given the infile `dir/example.csv/`) `dir/example_out/`
 - run modes (see 2.2.2)
 - `search_space` set the search space of the parameters to be either in log space of linear space.
 The parameter file does not need to be changed as everything is done internally.
+- `stationary` indicates that the cells growth is close to 0.
+Thus, the initial gfp production is calculated in this limit
+- `use_beta` indicates that the bleaching rate beta given in the parameter file as the initial value shall be used to calculate the initial gfp production estimate.
+Can be used with or without `--stationary`.

 ##### 2.2.1 Csv_config file
 The following settings define how the input file will be read.
 Default values in brackets.